|

 practice regularly.
 Also, as you become more practiced

 you may find that you need less time.
+Should I sit or lie down?It doesn't matter, being comfortable is what's

 important so do what's most natural for you.
 For many